 These are perfectly reasonable questions to ponder.
 But don’t rule out a promising applicant just because of a parent’s actions.
 Consider following up with the candidate to gain more insight.
 He or she might offer an apology or reassurances that the parental intrusions will cease immediately.
 You might even find that the embarrassed candidate had no clue the parent had made contact.

 It’s also worth noting that some companies are taking a proactive approach to winning over helicopter parents.
-Realizing that, for millennials, parents are often regarded as trusted advisers, these employers are encouraging involvement by hosting orientation sessions for the parents of new hires and posting recruiting information online that’s specifically geared toward moms and dads.
+While you're recruiting, hiring and managing millennials, you may realize that for this generation, parents are often regarded as trusted advisers.
+Some companies encourage involvement by hosting orientation sessions for the parents of new hires and posting recruiting information online that’s specifically geared toward moms and dads.
 Some companies have even instituted Take Your Parents to Work Day.

-While you might not go that far, you should prepare to communicate with helicopter parents.
+You might not go that far, but you should prepare to communicate with helicopter parents.
 Sooner or later, one is going to fly into your airspace.

 Seeking more advice on how to interview, write a job description, or even use social media for recruiting?